zopefoundation/zc.relationship/src/zc/relationship/README.txt

 describing the indexed values.
 Each item in the iterable must either be an interface element (a zope.interface.Attribute or zope.interface.Method associated with an interface, typically obtained using a spelling like `IRelationship['subjects']`) or a dict.
-Each dict must have at least one
+Each dict must have at least one key:
-key: 'element', which is again the interface element to be indexed.
+'element', which is the interface element to be indexed.
 It then can contain other keys to override the default indexing behavior for the element.

 The element's __name__ will be used to refer to this element in queries, unless the dict has a 'name' key, which must be a non-empty string.

 The element is assumed to be a single value, unless the dict has a 'multiple' key with a value equivalent True.
+In our example, "subjects" and "objects" are potentially multiple values, while "relationshiptype" and "getContext" are single values.

 By default, the values for the element will be tokenized and resolved using an intid utility, and stored in a BTrees.IFBTree.
 This is a good choice if you